stacks-network/docs/_org/tokenholders.md

 ## Find your token balance and unlock date

 During your the initial grant process, you should have submitted a _public Stacks wallet address_ to Blockstack.
-This a string of letters and numbers starting with an 'SP' or SM', for example `SP077AFV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XS` is a wallet address.
+The wallet address is a string of letters and numbers starting with an 'SP' or SM', for example: `SP077AFV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XS`

 If you purchased Stacks tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
 If you downloaded and used the Stacks Wallet